NIHMS and My NCBI Help Desk

 1-301-402-7469

-The National Institutes of Health (NIH) passed its Public Access Policy on April 7, 2008 in order to advance science and improve human health.
-The Policy states that all peer-reviewed articles NIH contributes funds to must be made publicly available on PubMed Central.
+The National Institutes of Health (NIH) passed its initial Public Access Policy on April 7, 2008, in order to advance science and improve human health.
+The 2008 Policy was replaced by the 2024 Policy, effective July 1, 2025.
+The Policy requires peer-reviewed articles from NIH-funded research to be made publicly available on PubMed Central (PMC) upon the Official Date of Publication.

-PubMed Central is a free, full text repository of journal articles, and is different from PubMed, which contains references and abstracts only.
+PMC is a free, full-text repository of biomedical and life science journal literature.
+PMC is different from PubMed, which contains references and abstracts only.

-The policy applies to any journal article that meets these criteria:
+The policy applies to any journal manuscript that:

 Exempt publications include:

-Exempt publications may still be reported in NIH progress reports via My NCBI, but listed at not applicable (N/A).
-Find more about reporting and citing exempt publications to the NIH.
+Exempt publications can be reported in NIH progress reports via My NCBI, but listed as not applicable (N/A).

 Tips for hassle-free compliance